11 Worship and Praise

 I recommend reading The Story of His Glory by Steven Hawthorne.
 Although quite a long essay it is well worth a read.
 It changed my view of God and our reason for existence.
 Steven Hawthorne suggests “People are saved to serve God in worship” (p.51).

 Now I can feel you reacting and saying do you mean we will sit on clouds playing harps for eternity?
 Absolutely not.
 That concept came from the medieval view of worship and has become a popular satirical view of heaven.
+Our future is to be resurrected (Romans 6:5) and to be a part of God’s new heavens and earth (Isaiah 65:17, 2 Peter 3:13, Rev 21.1).
+In that new creation, we will worship God in all we do, truly reflecting His glory back to Him.

 God created us to serve him (Deuteronomy 6:13).
 The word serve is often taken in the context of obeying a master, being a servant or a slave.
 But, to serve has many meanings: to work for, to assist, to obey, to satisfy, to please, to host, to meet requirements, to give food, to be useful.
 But God is most interested in our heart, our motives.
-If you do something out of a heart of love for God that is true service and true worship.
+If you do something out of a heart of love for God that is true service and true worship (Matthew 10:42).

 Who do You Serve?